 Having a skilled DWI administrative hearing attorney in St. Charles, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your St. Charles, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

-- Testing machines be maintained every 35 days by a licensed technician
+- Machines must be serviced every 35 days

 - Calibration and accuracy must meet legal standards

-- Testing machine must function within state’s precise limits regarding temperature and accuracy
+- The machine functions within precise limits regarding temperature and accuracy

 Appealing the Decision of a St. Charles, MO DWI Administrative Hearing

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free, no-obligation case review.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a no-obligation case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in St. Charles, MO.